wp-plugins/confident-captcha/readme.txt

 Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining very easy for people to solve.

 == Description ==
 Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining very easy for people to solve.
 All your website visitors have to do is click a few specific pictures to prove they are human and not a bot.
 It takes just a few seconds to solve.
+Use Confident CAPTCHA to stop spam and bots on comment forms, logins, registration forms and password resets.

 Stop spam and bots on your website without frustrating your users.
 Download Confident CAPTCHA today!